Baby massage therapy can calm a crying baby and also calm a

 Massage time for baby is great for after bath time and before bedtime

-to help him feel relaxed, to soothe and calm him for a better night's
+to help him/her feel relaxed, to soothe and calm for a better night's

 rest.
-If your baby becomes to excited during a massage rather keep the
+If your baby becomes too excited during a massage, move the

 Leave a comment